 Once the city applies for a state loan, the money should be here in around 30 to 45 days or so, said Mr. Miller.

-The council also talked about looking for some kind of grant or just having people in the city dig their own wells.
+looking for some kind of grant or just having people in the city dig their own wells.